openshift/installer/docs/user/openstack/deploy_dual_stack_cluster.md

 ```
 There are important things to note:

 The subnets under `platform.openstack.controlPlanePort.fixedIPs` can contain both id or name.
 The same applies to the network `platform.openstack.controlPlanePort.network`.
-Dual-stack clusters are only supported with `featureSet: TechPreviewNoUpgrade`